Skip to main content

 For a brief moment, we would talk about our own business ideas and how far we have gotten into the world of market research.
 With one illustrator lined up and several people that I have managed to speak to for the fantasy map idea so far, things are going OK with me, right?

 Some of the participants also came up with ingenious ways to do primary market research in the session - as one participant in the bootcamp tried some capuera dance moves as a way of trying to identify the right customers for their business idea (needless to say, there were many different reasons why many people in the room weren't interested!), while another wanted to set up a social enterprise providing high quality, subsidized food to people who find it difficult to afford basic necessities in the supermarkets.
-As there are similar schemes in India providing subsidised food to the poor there, it was something which resonated quite well with Sunil.

 The afternoon half of the bootcamp was about going through the financial concepts that are needed to run a business - starting out with the pricing model, which describes how products should be valued.
 While there is no universal answer as to which pricing model should each business go for - as we all know, customer value proposition usually leads to the best results and competition-based pricing leads to wars most of the time!

 This session also marked the first time that I witnessed the more sour side of the Bootcamp - as a discussion about Corporate Social Responsibility turned into a heated debate about whether businesses should be prioritising profit over community benefits.
-Things eventually cooled down from there, and it wasn't long before Sunil's signature icing on the cake for the afternoon started to appear - profit and loss accounts, and how it links in with the concept of cash, and paying taxes (that is, if your account is positive).
+Things eventually cooled down from there, and it wasn't long before the icing on the cake for the afternoon started to appear - profit and loss accounts, and how it links in with the concept of cash, and paying taxes (that is, if your account is positive).
 In the world of business and financing, there is a saying, "revenue is vanity, profit is sanity but cash is reality!".

 From here, I managed to put together a basic shell of what a profit and loss account looks like, with the columns describing months in a monthly forecast for the first year of a business (for workshop documenting purposes, a scenario-based profit and loss example will appear under the write-up for Day 7).